 Acquiring U.S. Citizenship for your Child

-It is important to ensure that your adopted child becomes a U.S. citizen.
-If you postpone documenting or obtaining your child's citizenship, later he or she may have difficulty getting college scholarships, working legally, voting, and enjoying other rights and privileges.
+It is important to ensure your adopted child becomes a U.S. citizen.
+If you postpone documenting or obtaining your child's citizenship, he or she may have difficulty obtaining college scholarships, working legally, voting, and enjoying other rights and privileges.
 In some cases, the child might even be subject to deportation.
 Act now to safeguard your child's rights and future.
 Please review important information about the Child Citizenship Act of 2000.

 Many countries require adoptive parents or adoption service providers to report on the child’s progress and welfare after an adoption has concluded, sometimes for several years after the adoption took place.
 These reports are generally referred to as post-adoption reports (PARs).

 PARs generally cover the child's development and progress adjusting to his or her new family and life in a new country.
 Post-adoption reports provide an important opportunity for the adoptive parents and the child to discuss the progress of the adoption.
 They may also provide assurances to political leaders and adoption officials in the child’s country of origin that intercountry adoption was indeed in the child’s best interest.
 The requirements and frequency of these reports vary from country to country.
 Some countries permit adoptive families to prepare and submit the reports, while other countries expect a licensed social worker or the primary adoption service provider to prepare and submit the reports.